 - After that, check the “Allow” box for ‘Full control‘ permission.

-This will enable all the users of your computer access to the file.
+This will enable all the users of your computer to access the file.

 Method 6: Run SFC Scan

 Sometimes, corrupted files may have paved the way for this solution, and it may be caused you must have read permissions to view the properties of this object.